-Moreover, for dogs with really sensitive stomachs you’ll be pleased to know it’s also Gluten Free, Wheat Free, Barley Free, Soy Free, Dairy Free.
+Moreover, for dogs with sensitive stomachs, you’ll be pleased to know it’s also Gluten-Free, Wheat Free, Barley Free, Soy Free, Dairy Free.
 You may think to yourself – what IS in it then?

-The recipe of choice for us is chicken which includes 31% fresh chicken and 30% sweet potatoes as opposed to white potatoes which some dogs don’t agree with.
-The fruits and vegetables are peas, lentils, apples, carrots, spinach, cranberries, alfalfa.
+The recipe of choice for us is chicken which includes 31% fresh chicken and 30% sweet potatoes as opposed to white potatoes, which some dogs don’t agree with.
+The fruits and vegetables are peas, lentils, apples, carrots, spinach, cranberries, and alfalfa.

 The kibble itself is tasty and crunchy.
-We recommend mixing it in with some wet food just to make it a little more chewable though.
-Thoroughly recommend and will surely help firm your pups poops.
+We recommend mixing it with some wet food to make it a little more chewable, though.
+Thoroughly recommend it; it will help firm your pup’s poops.

 3. Alpha Sensitive Complete Dry Dog Food Chicken and Rice